csci-1301/csci-1301.github.io/docs/user_guide.md

 title: User Guide
 ---

-This guide explains how this repository is organized and howto maintain this resource.
+This guide explains how this repository is organized and how to maintain this resource.

 ## Resources Organization